Plavit/cs50ai/README.md

 - One-Hot Representation

 #### Project 6a: Parser
+This project uses the nlk library to parse sentences into its basic noun phrase components

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/6/parser)

+_[Here](https://youtu.be/P4pQhEHnofo) is a video presentation of my submission._

 #### Project 6b: Questions
+This assignment parses datasets / corpuses of data by n-grams to understand the word frequencies and meanings.
+Then, it answers questions with likely answer-sentences from the source dataset.

 [Full Assignment on Harvard's website](https://cs50.harvard.edu/ai/2020/projects/6/questions)

+_[Here](https://youtu.be/0yG28RRoorw) is a video presentation of my submission._